-If you want to experience the wild plains of Nepal and bird watching interests you then Koshi Tappu wildlife reserve and Chitwan National park the popular spot for bird watching.
+If you want to experience the wild plains of Nepal and bird watching interests you then Koshi Tappu wildlife reserve and Chitwan National park are the popular spots for bird watching.
 Out of 848 species, a total of 423 species of birds are recorded in Koshi Tappu Wildlife Reserve, including 20 species of Ducks, two species of Ibises, many Egrets, Storks, Herons, and the endangered Swamp Partridges and Bengal Floricans.
 Likewise, there are around 600 different mixtures of birds in Chitwan National Park.
-Some of the birds that are found in this region are Giant Hornbill, Lesser Florican and Paradise Flycatcher.
+Some of the birds that are found in this region are Giant Hornbill, Lesser Florican, and Paradise Flycatcher.

 Likewise, the Greater Lumbini Area (GLA) also offers bird watching tours.
 Bird watching to Jagadispur reservoir and Lumbini Crane Sanctuary along with related farmlands have been identified as International Bird Area.
-Jagadispur reservoir is the largest man-made reservoir in Nepal and enlisted as one of the Wetlands of International Importance known as RAMSAR site in 2003.Its a habitat to 61 species of birds comprising rare birds.
-Apart from being a natural habitat to the native ones, the lake lies on the flight path of migratory birds from Siberia, Russia, China Mongolia, Turkmenistan, Central Asia, and Kirgistan.On the other hand, Lumbini Crane Sanctuary has rich biodiversity and a distinct ecosystem with hundreds of cranes and other birds.
+Jagadispur reservoir is the largest man-made reservoir in Nepal and was enlisted as one of the Wetlands of International Importance known as RAMSAR site in 2003.Its a habitat for 61 species of birds comprising rare birds.
+Apart from being a natural habitat to the native ones, the lake lies on the flight path of migratory birds from Siberia, Russia, China Mongolia, Turkmenistan, Central Asia, and Kirgistan.On the other hand, the Lumbini Crane Sanctuary has rich biodiversity and a distinct ecosystem with hundreds of cranes and other birds.

 Stay at community-based lodges

-In every trekking trail, you will see the teahouses run by a local family which has become a valuable source of income for local people.
+On every trekking trail, you will see the teahouses run by a local family which has become a valuable source of income for local people.
 This is mainly significant in the countryside, where there are inadequate means of earning money.
 The development of community-based lodges in different regions of Nepal has changed the lives of many locals for the better.
 It’s a win-win state for both trekkers and hosts.

-You will see the authenticity of the local’s kind-heartedness and feeling towards outsider is actually on display.
+You will see the authenticity of the local’s kind-heartedness and feeling towards outsiders is actually on display.
 The legendary stories and their enthusiasm to learn new things from outsiders are astounding.
 Communicating with the teahouse owner is the best source of information when it comes to getting a deeper insight into a new culture.

 The cuisine is always a significant aspect to discover the culture of a country.
-And local homemade cooking is access into authentic cuisine which you can find at local teahouses.
+And local homemade cooking is access to authentic cuisine which you can find at local teahouses.
 Thus if you want to cultivate your knowledge about Nepali culture and food, there is no better way than to stay at local teahouses with locals and have an authentic homemade meal

 As a trekker, you’ll immerse yourself in a completely diverse culture, while cultivating new insights, an illuminated worldview, and at the same time, supporting the destination communities you visit.